 GERD is often progressive, so its symptoms can worsen over time and cause serious problems, including:

 - Inflammation, irritation or swelling of the esophagus (esophagitis)

 - Narrowing of the esophagus (stricture)

 - Precancerous changes to the esophagus (Barrett’s esophagus)

-Our surgeons can prevent GERD with today’s best techniques
+Our surgeons can prevent digestive diseases with today’s best techniques

-To fix the LES, stop the reflux and end the misery, NTSOA’s highly competent, board-certified and fellowship-trained surgeons perform the most advanced and proven surgeries for GERD:
+When surgery is needed to stop the reflux, NTSOA’s highly competent, board-certified and fellowship-trained surgeons perform the most advanced and proven surgeries, which include: